-- Secondary field in Psychology Requirements
+- Secondary Field in Psychology Requirements & Secondary Field Requirements Chart

-- How to declare a secondary field in Psychology
+- How to Declare a Secondary Field in Psychology

-Please note the Psychology Undergraduate Office will not review your courses and contact you if something has not been completed.
-If you have questions about whether you have met the requirements, we encourage you to email email@example.com with a list of courses you took or are planning to take for review.
+Please note the Psychology Undergraduate Office will not review your courses or contact you if you are missing requirements.
+If you have questions about whether you have met the requirements, we encourage you to e-mail email@example.com with a list of courses you took or are planning to take for review.

 - Click “Student Home” in the top left corner of the screen, and then click the “My Program” tab on the left side of the screen.

 - Click the red “Declare Secondary” button on the “My Program” page of my.harvard (please note: you must first declare your concentration before this becomes an option).

 - Select “add” from the “Action” drop-down menu, and choose Psychology.

 A breakdown of this process is available with accompanying screenshots here!

 Can I count courses I have taken for my concentration or Gen Ed requirements towards a Psychology secondary field?
 A College-wide rule states that only one course may double-count for both a secondary field and concentration.
 Courses count first for your concentration, and then for a secondary field.
 In short, you must take 5 courses toward the secondary field that don't meet any other concentration requirements.
 All concentrations have different policies about accommodating students who want to do a secondary field, so be sure to check with your concentration about whether or not a secondary field is even possible, and whether or not double-counting is okay!

 Gen Ed, on the other hand, has no double-counting rule.
 You may double-count as many Gen Ed courses as you wish.